Set-OutlookSignatures/Set-OutlookSignatures/docs/README.md

 The script is created for Exchange environments.
 Non-Exchange mailboxes can not have OOF messages or group signatures, but common and mailbox specific signatures.
 # 5. Group membership
-The script considers all groups the currently logged-on user belongs to, as well as all groups the currently processed mailbox belongs to.
+The script considers all groups the currently logged on user belongs to, as well as all groups the currently processed mailbox belongs to.

-For both sets of groups, group membership is evaluated against the whole Active Directory forest of the currently logged-on user, and against all trusted domains the user has access to.
+For both sets of groups, group membership is evaluated against the whole Active Directory forest of the currently logged on user, and against all trusted domains the user has access to.

 The script works fine with linked mailboxes in Exchange resource forest scenarios.